iredmail/docs/en_US/integrations/0-integration.netdata.linux.md

 !!! warning

-    This guide only supports Dovecot version 2.2 or before.
-Dovecot 2.3 and after does not support netdata stats yet.
+    Netdata supports monitoring Dovecot-2.2 or before, not 2.3.

 We need to enable statistics module in Dovecot.